-This post is the second part of its title.
+This post is a guest post written by Jean Kamps.
+It is the second part of its title.
 To catch up on the discussion, see part 1.

 I see four glaring red lights flashing in Jasmine’s story, three things that we, the Body of Christ Himself, need to take into consideration if we are to prove ourselves effective and not crippled.